What is an electrophysiology study?

 How do I prepare for my electrophysiology study?

-- Any medications (including vitamins, ayurvedic, herbal and homoeopathy medicines) that you are taking, especially medicines like aspirin, warfarin etc.
+- Any medications (including vitamins, ayurvedic, herbal, and homoeopathy medicines) that you are taking, especially medicines like aspirin, and warfarin

-- Any allergies, family history or medical conditions that you have, especially about bleeding disorders
+- Any allergies, family history, or medical conditions that you have, especially disorders

 What happens during the procedure?